Jenkins access control is split into two parts:

 This authorization strategy can be a sensible choice as long as only fully trusted users have accounts to access Jenkins.
 This is the default with Jenkins’s single admin user when setting up Jenkins with the setup wizard.

-Switching to an authentication realm that allows untrusted users to have an account later will result in those users getting administrative access to Jenkins if you keep this authorization stategy.
+Switching to an authentication realm that allows untrusted users to have an account later will result in those users getting administrative access to Jenkins if you keep this authorization strategy.
 Examples include enabling account signup for Jenkins' own user database, or various other authorization realms, many of which (GitHub, Google, GitLab, etc.) allow anyone to sign up for an account.

 Similar to the previous items, you should generally not grant significant permissions to